makersmansion/makersmansion/src/weekly/2022/week-26/index.md

 ## TOOLS

-👩🏽‍💻 Github made [GitHub Copilot](https://github.com/features/copilot/) generally available to all developers for $10/month or $100/year.
+👩🏽‍💻 Github makes [GitHub Copilot](https://github.com/features/copilot/) generally available to all developers for $10/month or $100/year.
 Copilot is an AI pair programmer that suggests code in your editor.

 This product should print money!
 If I would be a developer and this thing would save me a couple of hours each month, it's just a no-brainer.
 But I'm not and I noticed something interesting during the years regarding the developer tools market: *most devs don't want to pay for other devs' apps*.